The-Orange-Squad/guidebook/docs/technical-guide/aida-local/commands.md

 - `/model`: Switches the model that AIDA is using.
 - `/persona`: Switches the persona that AIDA is using.
 - `/settings`: Opens the dropdown menu to access various settings.

+## Message Commands

+AIDA also has message commands that you can use to interact with it.
+Here is a list of all the message commands available in AIDA:

+- `Reply`: Tries to suggest a reply to the selected message.
+- `Normalize`: Normalizes the selected message. (e.g., corrects spelling, punctuation, etc.)
+- `Fact-check`: Checks the facts in the selected message.